As with a limited company, it isn’t possible to simply shut the doors of a business partnership without following the correct legal protocol.

 The formal method of closing a business partnership is to dissolve it.
 In this article we’ll explain how to dissolve a business partnership, and the ramifications different types of partnership will have on your legal situation.

-What Type of Business Partnership you are in is Going to Determine your Level of Liability
+What Type of Business Partnership are you in?

 Many business partnerships begin without fully considering what might happen if the venture fails.